6.2 Basic Ethical Concepts

 • Provision 1: The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.

-• Provision 2: The nurse’s primary commitment is to the patient, whether an individual, family, group, community, or population.
+• Provision 2: The nurse’s primary commitment is to the client, whether an individual, family, group, community, or population.

-• Provision 3: The nurse promotes, advocates for, and protects the rights, health, and safety of the patient.
+• Provision 3: The nurse promotes, advocates for, and protects the rights, health, and safety of the client.

 • Provision 4: The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to promote health and to provide optimal care.